 In this study, we assessed whether PTSD ‘markers’ can help inform effective treatment decisions.
 By exploring both neural signatures of PTSD and differences in memory function using functional MRI (fMRI) and cognitive tests, we identified a novel method for disentangling the heterogeneity (variations) of PTSD through the characterization of patient sub-groups, or what is now known as biotyping.
 Through these findings, we discovered objective evidence for predicting a patient’s response to treatment, which enabled us to promote a transition from a subjective diagnosis of PTSD based on symptom reporting, to an objective diagnosis based on underlying biological causes.
 Findings from this study were published in the journal Science Translational Medicine in April 2019.

-The BEST-PTSD study includes Veterans with PTSD who will receive either on-going cognitive processing therapy (CPT) or prolonged exposure (PE) therapy.
-The study will also include a control group of Veterans without PTSD to establish “normative” responses for brain and behavioral assessments.
-Further, BEST seeks to translate earlier findings using functional MRI (fMRI) to a more widely accessible form of brain scanning, EEG.
+To expand on this study, we established the Biomarker Establishment for Superior Treatment (BEST)-PTSD study in a larger group of participants, which was also led by Dr. Etkin.
+The study involved Veterans with PTSD who received ongoing cognitive processing therapy (CPT) or prolonged exposure (PE) therapy.
+It also included a control group of Veterans without PTSD to establish “normative” responses for brain and behavioral assessments.
+The study was successful in that it replicated earlier findings, which demonstrated that PTSD patients can be “biotyped” into different sub-groups, and translated earlier findings that used functional MRI (fMRI) to a more widely accessible form of brain scanning, EEG.

 The next steps for this program will be to develop these brain biomarkers as diagnostics tests through the FDA Center for Devices and Radiological Health (CDRH) devices program.